eunakhan/social-value/README.md

 - **SocialFeatures:** A vector of indexes of all the social featues in ValueFeaturesFile.
 - **EmptyNeighborhoodFeatureValues:** A vector of values that SocialFeatures will take for a user with no neighbors.
 - **ResultsFileName:** The comma-separated-value file into which all the results will be written.
 (If no value is provided then defaults to SVResults.csv)
+- **GroundTruthFile:** The file which has the ground truth estimates of the social value scores for all / some of the nodes.
+- **gt_idColumn:** The index of user id column in the GroundTruthFile (If no value provided then defaults to the first column in GroundTruthFile)
+- **gt_svColumn:** The index of ground truth social value score column in GroundTruthFile.
+(If no value provided then defaults to the second column in GroundTruthFile)

 Example for demodata -